MSci Developmental Biology

 Metabolism is the set of chemical reactions that occur in living organisms to maintain life.
 You will focus on the metabolic pathways in the cells of mammals, with some reference to microbes and plants.
 You will learn about diseases caused by defects in metabolism, such as diabetes, which will emphasise the importance of metabolic control.

 To provide students with an understanding of the essential features of cellular metabolism, and the mechanisms through which metabolism is controlled.
 This will be achieved using specific examples and model situations to illustrate principal regulatory mechanisms.
 Diseases caused by defects in metabolism will be studied to emphasise the importance of metabolic control.
 The course will focus on mammalian systems, with some reference to plants and microbes.

 Students will be able to:

-- Describe cellular metabolism, including central catabolic and anabolic pathways.
+- Describe the key features of cellular metabolism, including central catabolic and anabolic pathways.

-- Discuss how different control mechanisms may be integrated to coordinate cellular metabolism, with reference to specific examples.
+- Explain how different control mechanisms may be integrated to coordinate cellular metabolism, with reference to specific examples.

 - Discuss how metabolism is coordinated in mammals, and explain how disturbances in metabolism contribute to disease.

 1. Principles of metabolic control and control mechanisms